Vv-Naveen-varma/Classification-using-linear-regression/README.md

 * Step-7: Finally, by following all these steps I implemented a linear classification model using neural network.

-## Note;
+## Note
 These are the required basics for understanding the concepts of deep neural network.
 Now that you understood these, you can proceed to Deep Neural Networks models click on

                         Link